draumaz/macpac/README.md

 # macpac
-A barebones macOS package manager where you gotta make the packages yourself
+- A barebones macOS package manager where you gotta make the packages yourself.
+- Think of it like Linux From Scratch but infinitely less educational c:

 # environment variables
 ```